sebastian-nehrdich/byt5-sanskrit-analyzers/README.md

 # ByT5-Sanskrit Analyzer

-This repository holds code for training and inference based on the ByT5-Sanskrit model as described in this paper: XXX The training data for this model has been taken from the DCS: http://www.sanskrit-linguistics.org/dcs/
+This repository holds code for training and inference based on the ByT5-Sanskrit model as described in this paper: XXX

 ## Data Source